ToposInstitute/RelationalThinking-Book/chp7-dpo.md

  A **good match** of a search pattern (for deletion of vertices and edges) will:
 -  satisfy the *no-dangling edge condition*.
--  identify vertices / edges to be deleted and vertices / edges to remain seperately, called the *right identification condition*.
+-  identify vertices / edges to be deleted and vertices / edges to remain separately, called the *right identification condition*.

 :::